-- Responsible for processing and reconciling customer agencies' payroll information. - Responsible for maintaining privileged user access and logical security over the servers, and hardware devices related to their payroll applications. - Responsible for granting, reviewing, and removing user access to their payroll applications. - Responsible for performing patching to the operating system and database and application changes to their payroll applications. - Responsible for maintaining physical access and environment controls for their payroll applications. - Responsible for performing data back-ups for their payroll applications.
+- Responsible for processing and reconciling customer agencies' payroll information. - Responsible for maintaining privileged user access and logical security over the servers, and hardware devices related to their payroll applications. - Responsible for granting, reviewing, and removing user access to their payroll applications. - Responsible for performing patching to the operating system and database and application changes to their payroll applications. - Responsible for maintaining physical access and environment controls for their payroll applications. - Responsible for performing data back-ups for their payroll applications. - Responsible for maintaining business process controls associated with the complete, accurate, timely and authorized input, processing, and output of information mLINQS, LLC

-mLINQS, LLC